 What other medications might interact with DUEXIS?

-Avoid using DUEXIS while taking other NSAIDs unless your doctor says it is OK.
+Do not use DUEXIS while taking other NSAIDs unless your health care provider says it is OK.
 NSAIDs may be present in over-the-counter medications for treatment of colds, fever, or insomnia; refer to the label of over-the-counter medications you are taking or ask your pharmacist.
 Do not use DUEXIS and low-dose aspirin until you talk to your health care provider.
-Tell your doctor about all of the medicines you take as some medicines can react with NSAIDs and cause serious side effects.
+Tell your health care provider about all of the medicines you take as some medicines can react with NSAIDs and cause serious side effects.

 What should I tell my health care provider?

-Before starting DUEXIS, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, asthma, or are pregnant, trying to become pregnant, or breast feeding.
-Also tell your doctor about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Before starting DUEXIS, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, heart problems, bleeding problems, asthma, or are pregnant, trying to become pregnant, or breast feeding.
+Also tell your health care provider about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Do not start taking new medicines without talking to your health care provider first.

 The risk information provided here is not comprehensive.
 To learn more, talk about DUEXIS with your health care provider or pharmacist.
 Click here for the Prescribing Information and Medication Guide or call 1-866-479-6742.